 Only secure people approach conflict openly.

 Anxious are wary of their partners’ response and can get scared about the whole relationship trajectory.
-When they engage in conflict, they exaggerate with strong accusations, crying or using an angry style of silent treatment.
+When they engage in conflict, they exaggerate with strong accusations, cry, or use an angry style of silent treatment.

 Avoidants also fear their partner won’t be there when they need them.
 But to deal with these thoughts they distance themselves and find fault with their partners.